tmoxon/orchestra/DEVELOPMENT.md

 - **Evidence over claims** - Verify before declaring success
 - **Domain over implementation** - Work at problem level, not solution level

-## Advanced Troubleshooting

-### Windows Path Handling

-On Windows, the plugin uses Git Bash to execute hook scripts.
-The hooks have been configured to work cross-platform by:
-- Using `cd` to change to the plugin directory before executing scripts
-- Using `$CLAUDE_PLUGIN_ROOT` environment variable when available
-- Avoiding direct Windows path interpolation in bash commands

-If you encounter path-related errors, ensure you have Git Bash installed (comes with Git for Windows).

 ## License